gobeyondidentity/customer-docs/docs/integration-guides/intune.md

 ## Step 3: Conﬁgure and test MDM Authentication Policy

-In this step, you’ll create an authentication policy to determine if the test user has a registered and unregistered device.
+In this step, you'll create an authentication policy to determine if the test user has a registered and unregistered device.

 1. In the Beyond Identity Admin Console, under **Tenant**, select **Groups > Add Group**, name it **Require Intune on Windows**.
 Then click **Save Changes**.